 InboxDollars Review Summary

-InboxDollars is one of the top general rewards sites on the internet.
+InboxDollars is one of the top money making apps and general rewards sites.
 It has an established history, provides multiple ways to earn, is easier to use than some other options, and is owned by a legit company that has paid out nearly $500 million in rewards.

 So you can rest assured that it’s not a scam.
 And when used the right way, it can be a legit source of extra income that you can tap into in your spare time.